lankef/goesclock/readme.md

 KUAL and MRPI.
 See [here](https://kindlemodding.org/) for a guide.

+Download all files in this repo into a folder called `goesclock`.

 It also requires disabling kindle deep sleep.
 To do this, simply enter `~ds` in the search bar. *You have to do this again* *every time you reboot!*